You know what I think if they came to an interim agreement just to save face for Obama?

 And now the very same people are applauding the very spread of nuclear weapons to the Middle East in the hands of a nation that up until this administration had always been the bad guys.

-But now we are the bad guys, and the Iranians and the Palestinians, Hamas and Hezbollah, they're the good guys because they are the equivalent of the minority groups in this country who've been discriminated against by vile, evil majorities.
+And the Iranians and the Palestinians, Hamas and Hezbollah, they're the good guys because they are the equivalent of the minority groups in this country who've been discriminated against by vile, evil majorities.

 Over there, it's the Israelis who've been the vile, evil, discriminatory majority.

-The Israelis have been the mean spirited ones.
+The Israelis have been the mean-spirited ones.

-And Hamas and Hezbollah and Fatah and you name it, why they are the put upon oppressed, disadvantaged, poor minorities.
+And Hamas and Hezbollah and Fatah and you name it, why, they are the put-upon, oppressed, disadvantaged, poor minorities.

-And it's the with them that we side.
+And it's with them that we side.

 Or am I missing something?

-Am I is something happened that I have forgotten or that I didn't notice that the left did all of a sudden start to liking nuclear weapons?
+Is something happened that I have forgotten or that I didn't notice that the left did all of a sudden start to liking nuclear weapons?

 Is it that nuclear weapons are okay if they are under the control of, say, a really smart guy like Obama?